Tuesday 7 November 2023

 Postal Address: Disability and Carers’ Policy Unit, Áras Mhic Dhiarmada, Department of Social Protection, Store Street, Dublin 1, D01 WY03.

-The closing date for submissions is 15th December 2023 15th March, 2024.
+The closing date for submissions is 15th December 2023 15th March, 2024 the 31st July, 2024 - Responses received after this date will not be considered.

 Political Representative Support